 If the listing data on the request forms matches what currently exists in the listing database, you should issue a DL request to correct the discrepancy.

 If you contact the Offline Listing Center, a FBDL Listing Help Ticket will be created by an Order Specialist and you will be provided with a ticket number for each call.
-For additional information regarding the FBDL Listing Help Ticket Process refer to the Directory Listing Providers Business Procedures.

 Maintenance of Foreign Listings